 - Who is eligible for Senior FMNP?
 Eligible participants must be 60 years or older and have an income less than or equal to 185% of the federal poverty level.

-- For more information about Senior FMNP and senior programs contact your local Office for the Aging or call the New York State Senior Hotline at 1-800-342-9871.
+- For more information about Senior FMNP and senior programs, contact your local Office for the Aging, NY Connects, or the New York State Senior Hotline at 1-800-342-9871.”

 - Farmers should apply each year before accepting FMNP coupons at a farmers' market, farm stand, or mobile market.
 (Farmers who operate a Farm Stand in the FMNP must also apply as a market each year.)
 Find more information and application materials online.

 - Farmers’ markets, farm stands, and mobile markets must enroll in FMNP each year if farmers at that location would like to accept FMNP coupons.
 Enrollment also promotes the market on the Department of Agriculture and Markets website and helps customers understand where to redeem FMNP coupons.
 Find more information and application materials online.

 Through a partnership with Cornell campus staff and county-based Extension staff, CCE provides statewide FMNP outreach.
 CCE staff provide educational programming to help FMNP coupon recipients select, store, and prepare fresh produce from farmers’ markets.
 CCE FMNP Outreach also focuses on developing tools for CCE educators.
 Tools increase educators’ capacity to serve as resources to nutrition assistance program participants, farmers, market managers, and community agencies involved in FMNP.